 31005.3.
-The board may prescribe by regulation a method and manner for payment of the tax imposed by this part that utilizes tax stamps or state-issued product bags that indicate that all required tax has been paid on the distribution of the medical cannabis flowers, medical cannabis leaves, and immature medical cannabis-plants plants, and medical cannabis flowers, medical cannabis flowers, medical cannabis leaves, and immature medical cannabis-plants plants, and medical cannabis product are packaged.
+The board may prescribe by regulation a method and manner for payment of the tax imposed by this part that utilizes tax stamps or state-issued product bags that indicate that all required tax has been paid on the distribution of the medical cannabis flower, immature medical cannabis plant, and medical cannabis product to which the tax stamp is affixed or in which the medical cannabis flower, immature medical cannabis plant, and medical cannabis product are packaged.